What you may be missing with direct-to-consumer orthodontic treatment

-- NO – are you comfortable starting orthodontic treatment without comprehensive diagnostic records?
-If you still want comprehensive diagnostic records taken, are you all right going to another dental professional to take them?
+NO – You have to ask yourself if you are comfortable starting orthodontic treatment without comprehensive diagnostic records.
+If you would like complete diagnostic records taken, are you comfortable going to another dental professional to take them?
 If yes, what will that cost?

 - How many?

 - What occurs during these in-person visits?

 - Is there a licensed dentist or orthodontist in the office to supervise the visits?

 NO – are you comfortable with orthodontic treatment that does not involve any in-person visits with a dentist or orthodontist?

 Do you know your orthodontist or dentist?
 Like any treatment, it helps to know who is caring for you.
 For example, is their name listed on the company's website or elsewhere?

 - What are his or her education and credentials?

 - In what state is he or she licensed?

 - In what state does he or she practice?